College of Magic: Courses

-College of Magic is engaged in performing-arts education and training and specializes in training young people – children from the age of 10 years and upwards – in the art of magic and the allied arts of juggling, ventriloquism, mime and clowning.
+The College of Magic is engaged in performing arts education and training and specializes in training young people – children from the age of 10 years upwards – in the art of magic and the allied arts of juggling, ventriloquism, mime and clowning.

-The unique curriculum consists of six core courses that are structured hierarchically, with each course increasing in complexity, expectations of the learner and skill mastery.
+The curriculum consists of six core courses structured hierarchically, with each course increasing in complexity, expectations of the learner and skill mastery.
 In the first three years, students are introduced to the basics of magic including presentation skills, the theory of entertainment and the essential elements of controlling an audience.
 During the fourth, fifth and sixth years, the curriculum becomes substantially more demanding in terms of the technical requirements and the theoretical aspects of entertaining.
 Students focus on entertaining children, sleight of hand, close-up magic, stage magic, magic with animals and stage illusions.

-Embedded in each course is a cycle of action that includes:
+Each course is a cycle that includes: